coderefinery/coderefinery.org/content/organization/meeting-minutes.md

 ## Community calls

-Held on a montly intervall on Mondays at 14 CET. **Next meeting is Monday, January 31, 2021, 14-15 CET/ 15-16 EET**.
+Held on a monthly interval on Mondays at 14 CET. **Next meeting is Monday, January 31, 2021, 14-15 CET/ 15-16 EET**.

 Scope: All topics involving community onboarding, workshop scheduling, governance, and roadmap.